- How is colorectal cancer treated?

 The main options for chemo for this stage include 5-FU and leucovorin (alone) or capecitabine, but other combinations may also be used.

-If your surgeon is not sure he or she was able to remove all of the cancer because it was growing into other tissues, radiation therapy may be advised to try to kill any remaining cancer cells.
+If your surgeon is not sure all of the cancer was removed because it was growing into other tissues, he or she may advise radiation therapy to try to kill any remaining cancer cells.
 Radiation therapy can be given to the area of your abdomen where the cancer was growing.

 In this stage, the cancer has spread to nearby lymph nodes, but it has not yet spread to other parts of the body.

-Surgery (partial colectomy) followed by adjuvant chemo is the standard treatment for this stage.
+Surgery to remove the section of the colon containing the cancer along with nearby lymph nodes (partial colectomy) followed by adjuvant chemo is the standard treatment for this stage.
 Either the FOLFOX (5-FU, leucovorin, and oxaliplatin) or CapeOx (capecitabine and oxaliplatin) regimens are used most often, but some patients may get 5-FU with leucovorin or capecitabine alone based on their age and health needs.

 In people who aren't healthy enough for surgery, radiation therapy and/or chemo may be options.